semaphoreci/docs/docs/essentials/building-monorepo-projects.md

 You can set the criteria for running the jobs within a block in the *Skip/Run conditions* section.
-The [run property][run-ref] is evaluated on each workflow to decide is the block should be run or skipped.
+The [run property][run-ref] is evaluated on each workflow to decide if the block should be run or skipped.

 ![Skip/Run
 conditions](https://raw.githubusercontent.com/semaphoreci/docs/tf/monorepo-example/public/essentials-monorepo-workflows/skip-run-condition.png)